-Nothing can put any child off of skiing faster than having the wrong gear, everything from not having the right helmet and boots for comfort and protection to the right gloves to keep their hands warm and in control.
+Nothing can put any child off to skiing faster than having the wrong gear, everything from not having the right helmet and boots for comfort and protection to the right gloves to keep their hands warm and in control.
 But what exactly makes a great ski glove for kids?

 The obvious answer is warmth.
 While cold-numbed fingers are uncomfortable enough for an adult, this can very quickly put your child off skiing.
 But this is just the start to determining the best glove for him or her.
-The style of glove, mittens or gloves as well as the degree of water resistance will both factor into the overall comfort of the gloves.
+The style of mittens or gloves as well as the degree of water resistance will both factor into the overall comfort of the gloves.

 What to Look for in Ski or Snowboard Gloves

+We are going to focus on gloves in this piece — we prefer them over mittens.
 Keeping hands warm is essential, and there are two ways gloves achieve this, either through synthetic insulation, or by using down.

 Down is natural, an exceptional insulator and very light.
 It is also more durable than synthetic alternatives, so although down gloves tend to be more expensive, they will last significantly longer.
 Synthetic insulation does have its own benefits, however.
 It continues to insulated even when wet, which is not possible with down.
 Once down gets wet, is stops insulating.
 Synthetic insulators do weight a little more, but they also dry out much faster than down alternatives.
 Given these pros and cons to both, think about where your children will be skiing, and how important the ability to do so if their gloves or mittens are wet before making this important choice.